wp-plugins/flyzoo/readme.txt

 == Description ==

-From social networks shops, from communities to blogs, Flyzoo is the perfect chat for your website.
+From social networks to online shops, from communities to blogs, Flyzoo is the perfect chat for your website.

 Meet your customers and close more sales with live support chat.